tetra-framework/tetra/docs/components.md

 1. before the state of a component is restored, `load()` was called, immediately before user interactions happen using component methods, and
 2. just before rendering, after all user interactions

-You can do some further data updates here that should override all other rules - especially automatical updates of attributes can be calculated here, like a "dirty" flag of a form component, or an update of an attribute that needs to be calculated from other attributes.
+You can do some further data updates here that should override all other rules - especially automatically updates of attributes can be calculated here, like a "dirty" flag of a form component, or an update of an attribute that needs to be calculated from other attributes.
 As example, this method is e.g. used in [FormComponent](form-components.md) to clear form errors if the form was not yet submitted.